ska-sa/tango-simlib/README.rst

 **Please Note**

-- *tango-simlib is compatible with Python2.7 and Python>3.4*
+- tango-simlib is compatible with Python2.7 and Python>3.4

-- *Installation requires the TANGO_BINARY_ prerequisites to be installed.*
+- Installation requires the TANGOBINARY_ prerequisites to be installed.

 .. code-block:: bash